-CREDIT CARD (CC): Over the last two decades this has been predominantly used by all salaried people.
+Over the last two decades, all salaried people have predominantly used this.
 Some banks might provide us with accessibility to CC at the time of salary account opening.
 On average, every person is holding 2 cards minimum.
 As it has become a vital financial product in our life, we can look at an overview of how it is been operating and how it affects our financial progress towards our financial freedom.

 OVERVIEW OF MARKET:

 In 2019, credit card companies had a user base of 47 million in India.
 However, the market has a projection to grow at CAGR (Compound Annual Growth Rate) of 25% in 2020-2025.
 This market is going to be considered as one of the fast-growing in the finance industry.
 In India, the credit card companies are led by HDFC, SBI Cards on their customer base.